-The Regional Coordinator serving the M State campuses in Detroit Lakes, Fergus Falls and Wadena is Eric Abell.
-He can be reached 218-299-6881 or at the following campus locations:
+The Regional Coordinator serving M State is Eric Abell.
+He can be reached 218-299-6881 or 218-396-0753 (cell).
+Please call for campus availability.
+His offices are located at the following campus locations:

 Veterans can meet with a campus or program advisor for academic questions, but they are encouraged to meet with a Regional Coordinator regarding benefits.

 County Veterans Service Officers (CVSO)

 If you are a service member or family of a service member, your CVSO can assist with understanding military benefits.
 To locate your CVSO, visit the Minnesota Association of County Veterans Services Officers website and click on your county in the Directory.

 All service members and their families are encouraged to complete the FAFSA (Free Application for Student Aid) in addition to completing the necessary paperwork for military education benefits.